#impactai

 How We Tested Reliability

-The gap between "the model works in general" and "the model works for the specific queries real users type" is wide.
-We closed it manually — me, the PM, and the CX coordinator working through a Google Doc list of test queries together for hours before each release, checking whether results were consistent and accurate.
+The gap between "the model works in general" and "the model works for queries real users actually type" is wide.
+We closed it manually — me, the PM, and the CX coordinator working through a Google Doc list of test queries for hours before each release.

-The ML engineer and I also worked together on the UI directly — iterating on how to surface the exit paths, filter logic, and reasoning states.
-Design and the model evolved together, not independently.
+The ML engineer and I iterated on the UI together — exit paths, filter logic, reasoning states.
+Design and the model evolved in parallel, not independently.

 The Specificity Problem